• Skip to primary navigation

 Remember the format of the test, the structure of each part, what you’re asked in every one of them and how much time you have at your disposal.

-But at an A2, especially if you are not used to speak, it’s very likely that you have a strong accent, with many words pronounced according the bias of your mother tongue.
+But at an A2, especially if you are not used to speak, it’s likely that you have a strong accent, with many words pronounced according the bias of your mother tongue.

 Work a bit on this, alone or with the help of an experienced language tutor.